mrylprz/englishpremierleague20202021/README.md

 ## Factors Influencing Market Values
 Apart from performance indicators, several external factors contribute to a football player's market value.
 Factors such as age, contract duration, position, skills, brand value, and the league in which they play all have a significant impact on a player's total market value (Williams, 2021).

-## Repository Structure
-This repository is organized as follows:
-*	Dashboard File: PowerBI file used for data exploration, analysis, and visualization.
-*	Data: Contains the dataset used in this analysis.
-* KPIs: Table of PIs used in this analysis
-* Photos: Background images, logos used in building the dashboard
-*	Visualizations: Dashboards and graphs generated
-  *	Dashboard Snapshots: Dashboards focused on Leicester City (Team Level and Player Level)
-  *	Player Level Graphs: Player Level PIs vs Market Value Graphs
-  *	Team Level Graphs: Team Level PIs vs Market Value Graphs
-*	References: List of Studies and Articles used as references

 ## Key Performance Indicators (KPIs)
 ### Team Level